Bloomfield Township, Oakland County, Michigan

 Bloomfield Township is a charter township in Oakland County in the U.S. state of Michigan.
 A northern suburb of Detroit, Bloomfield Township is located roughly 20 mi northwest of downtown Detroit.
 As of the 2020 census, the township had a population of 44,253.

-Established in 1827, it is the oldest township of Oakland County.
+Established in 1827, it is the oldest township in Oakland County.
 In 2014, Bloomfield Township was ranked the most expensive community in which to live in the state of Michigan with a median home price of $224,977.

+History

+Labor union leader Jimmy Hoffa disappeared while in Bloomfield Township on July 30, 1975.
+He was last seen that afternoon in the parking lot of the Machus Red Fox restaurant.
+Six years later, to the day, Carlo Licata, the son of the acting boss of the Detroit Partnership crime syndicate, Jack Tocco, died under suspicious circumstances at a house off Long Lake Drive in Bloomfield Township.
+Hoffa had visited the house multiple times to visit Detroit Partnership members Anthony and Vito Giacalone.

 Communities

 The Township has no incorporated villages and multiple unincorporated communities: